eye-division/jeniross/_gallery/archive.md

   Miscellaneous:

-  Development of the designs and&nbsp; processes involved in the making of the New College Tapestries.
+  Work in Progress: Development of the designs and&nbsp; processes involved in the making of the New College Tapestries.

   Hand gun-tufted rugs and carpets.

-  Other work
+  Other work: paintings and cut-outs.
 homepage_description_markdown:
 frontpage: false
 gallery_date: 2016-05-01 00:00:00